Kismaros: First settlers

 The village's history dates back to the 18th century when Germans from the Black Forest came to settle down in the area.
 The name of the village first appears on the “Vályi” map from 1781.
 The word Maros derives from the Latin "Mures" word and means waterfront, village or fortress.
 By the end of 18th century the population of Kismaros reached about 200-250 persons.
 With the effort of all villagers the catholic church was finished in 1827.
 Agriculture specifically the cultivation of grapes and other fruits provided livelihood for most residents.
 At the beginning of the 20th century the most spoken language is German.

 "Malenkiy robot"

 After the Second World War the Soviets took control in Hungary.
 Although prior to the war most people of Kismaros claimed Hungarian ethnicity already, their German origin meant that in January 1945 eighty of Kismaros’ youths (aged between 16-19) were taken by the Red Army to the Soviet Union, where they were subjected to forced labor in mines and factories.
-(Pages not available) About half of them never returned.
+About half of them never returned.
 Survivors remember it, just as the Soviets put it, "Malenkiy robot" or little labour.